doctrine/dbal/docs/en/reference/configuration.rst

 -  ``host`` (string): Hostname of the database to connect to.
 The hostname needs to be specified unless ``connectstring`` is specified.
 -  ``port`` (integer): Port of the database to connect to.
--  ``dbname`` (string): Name of the database/schema to connect to.
-Using this parameter is deprecated.
 -  ``servicename`` (string): Optional name by which clients can connect to the database instance.
 Will be used as Oracle's ``SERVICE_NAME`` connection parameter if given.